guidovdijk/viual-studio-code-extension/README.md

 ### 1.0.1

-Fixed reggex issue, where reggex returned all the text in the file, if there was a linebreak in the handlebars syntax.
+Fixed regex issue, where regex returned all the text in the file, if there was a linebreak in the handlebars syntax.

+### 1.0.2
+Fixed regex whitespace isseu

 -----------------------------------------------------------------------------------------------------------